Email drip campaigns are one of the best ways to “work smart” for your local fitness business’ marketing.

-You can engage with your customers and leads on a regular basis without lifting a finger, thanks to the power of automation.
-Use these e principles to craft a drip campaign that works both smart and hard for your business.
+You can engage with your members and leads on a regular basis without lifting a finger, thanks to the power of automation.
+Use these e-principles to craft a drip campaign that works both smart and hard for your business.

 An effective drip campaign has a clear goal and offers compelling content.
 You want your emails to be valuable, not as spammy.
 That being said, focus on niche audiences with your drips.

 This can either be done manually or through an automated campaign that applies a tag itself.
 So for example, you can tag contacts based on the offer they opted in to, based on whether or not they’re a hot or cool lead, based on the service they want, and so on.

 This allows you to segment your audience into different niches.
 You can then create drip emails targeted specifically at these groups.

 Then, you can take advantage of Facebook’s Lookalike Audience feature, which lets you create audiences that are similar to people who are already invested in your business.
-You can create a lookalike audience of your email list based on their similar demographics, interests, sex, etc.
+You can create a lookalike audience of your email list based on their similar demographics, interests, gender, etc.

 So, break your text into segments and make it easy to scan and pick out essential information in your emails.

 What other tips have you learned when building your email drip campaigns?
 Let us know in the comments below.